This DIY Children’s Doctor Costume post is being sponsored by:

 You may think with the pink glittery stethoscope that this would be my daughter’s costume for Halloween, but nope my 3 year old boy is OBSESSED with Doc McStuffins.
 He is so excited to have his own doctor’s coat and then of course scrubs just like his daddy!
+It was time to make a children’s doctor costume.

 Children’s Doctor Costume